Jean-Tinland/simple-bar-server/README.md

 ## Status

 This project is ready to be used but only work with the latest version of [simple-bar](https://github.com/Jean-Tinland/simple-bar).
+It is really young so feel free to open an issue if you find a bug or have a feature request.

-I will continue to maintain it and add new features like the refreshing of spaces & process widgets allowing to avoid the use of applescript notification system to refresh simple-bar thus improve its responsiveness.
+I plan to maintain it and add new features like the refreshing of spaces & process widgets allowing to avoid the use of applescript notification system to refresh simple-bar thus improve its responsiveness.

+## Concept

+This project enables communication with `simple-bar` by requesting its data widgets to refresh, show or hide with simple `curl` commands.
+It is an ultra small node.js http server opening a websocket connection with simple-bar.
+Check `index.js` file to see how it works.

 ## Dependencies